DJ Grigg - Blog Post Setting up a Trust

 5. Register the trust (if required)

-In some cases, you may need to register the trust with the relevant authorities, such as the Australian Securities and Investments Commission (ASIC) or the Australian Taxation Office (ATO).
+In some cases, you may need to register the trust with the relevant authorities.
+These authorities include the Australian Securities and Investments Commission (ASIC) or the Australian Taxation Office (ATO).
 This requirement depends on the type of trust and the nature of the assets held.
 Seek professional advice to ensure compliance with all necessary regulations.

 6. Manage and administer the trust

 Once the trust is set up, it is essential to properly manage and administer it.
 This includes keeping accurate records, lodging tax returns, and fulfilling the trustee’s duties and obligations.
-It is advisable to engage the services of a professional trustee or seek legal and financial advice to ensure compliance with all legal and administrative requirements.
+It is advisable to engage the services of a professional trustee.
+Also, seek legal and financial advice to ensure compliance with all legal and administrative requirements.

 Key considerations when setting up a trust